Shazam213/linkedin_resume_generator/README.md

 4. **Custom Job Description Feature**: An **additional feature** allows users to input a job description.
 The resume is then tailored to match the job requirements, increasing its relevance and improving the chances of landing an interview.

+5. **Prompt Engineering:** The application employs advanced prompt engineering to optimize the interaction with the GPT-4 model.
+This ensures that the generated resume is not only well-structured and professional but also effectively aligns with the specific needs and standards of top companies.

 ## Approach and Steps

 ### 1. **Project Setup**